Ukrainian Wedding Korovai – Recipe and Technique for Love Birds and other Decorations

 Korovai bread is basically a paska bread, with additional decorations.
 Korovai can be a single layer (one round bread), two tier (two round breads in two different sizes, and stacked up), or even three tier.
 No matter how many tiers is your Korovai, the basic decorations consist of love birds, cones, rosettes, branches, etc.

-There are two types of love birds on a Korovai.
-Ones with closed wings, which are the females, and ones with wings spread out (for courting and protection) are the males.
+There are two types of birds on a Korovai.
+Ones with closed wings, which represent the females, and ones with wings spread out (for courting and protection) represent the males.
+This information was shared with me by a well experienced Ukrainian Korovai baker, so even though I am not sure where it originated from, it makes a lot of sense to me, and I am passing it on to you as well.

-I have seen many Korovai makers using only one style of a bird, and usually they are the ones with closed wings only.
-I prefer to have them in pairs, the male and female version, and will demonstrate how to make both of these.
+I have seen many Korovai makers using only one style of birds, and usually they are the ones with closed wings only, which is fine too, as long as there is at least ONE PAIR of both, representing the bride and groom.

 - 3/4 cup, plus 3 Tbs all purpose flour